top of page

 Construction Cost Accounting Can Help

-Even with a list, it's easy for even the most careful contractor to get overwhelmed by job costing, vendor payments, wages, and monthly reconciliation.
-You might want to get help from someone else if you're having trouble keeping up or just want to make sure your numbers are correct every time.
+Even with a list, it’s easy for even the most careful contractor to get overwhelmed by job costing, vendor payments, wages, and monthly reconciliation.
+For example, a balance sheet reconciliation example might involve matching your cash account records with your bank statement and identifying any discrepancies, such as outstanding checks or deposits in transit, to ensure your financial statements are accurate.
+You might want to get help from someone else if you’re having trouble keeping up or just want to make sure your numbers are correct every time.

 We do a lot of bookkeeping for builders here at Construction Cost Accounting.
-We know how hard it is to work in the construction business, from reporting job costs to paying subcontractors.
+We know how hard it is to work in the construction business, from reporting job costs to paying subcontractors — and hiring a bookkeeper can be a crucial step in managing these tasks effectively.
 That way, you can focus on running your projects while our team takes care of the month-end close process and makes sure that all of your accounts are balanced.

 Conclusion

-A clean and correct balance sheet is more than just a report; it shows you how healthy your building business is.
+A clean and correct balance sheet is more than just a report; it shows you how healthy your building business is and ensures the accuracy and integrity of your company's financial statements.
 This guide for reconciling your balance sheet will help you avoid financial blind spots and make sure that every dollar is accounted for.

-You should do it every day, and if things get too hard, don't be afraid to ask for help.
+You should do it every day, and if things get too hard, don’t be afraid to ask for help.
+As part of this process, remember to reconcile your cash account and verify the cash balance by comparing the general ledger with your bank statement to identify any discrepancies.
 What is the cost of not making peace?
 It costs a lot more than you think.

 financial reconciliation